-ARTICLE 5.6 MARKSMANSHIP BONUS
+ARTICLE 5.7 MARKSMANSHIP BONUS

-A. Management shall pay the bonus indicated below to employees who meet the criteria established by the Los Angeles Police Department for each of the listed levels of shooting expertise:
+A. Effective August 4, 2019, Management shall pay the bonus indicated below to employees who meet the criteria established by the Los Angeles Police Department for each of the listed levels of shooting expertise:

-Marksman\$4.00 biweeklySharpshooter\$8.00 biweeklyExpert\$16.00 biweeklyDistinguished Expert\$32.00 biweekly
+Marksman \$8.00 biweekly Sharpshooter \$16.00 biweekly Expert \$32.00 biweekly Distinguished Expert \$64.00 biweekly

-B. Compensation will be paid beginning with the first full payroll period of the month following the date of qualification and shall continue for 26 biweekly pay periods.
+B. Compensation will be paid beginning with the first full pay period of the month following the date of qualification and shall continue for 26 biweekly pay periods.
 After that period, the employee shall be allowed to requalify and receive the appropriate compensation accordingly.
 Requalification at the same or higher level by an employee at any time during the 26 biweekly pay periods shall entitle the employee to continue to receive the appropriate compensation for that level for the ensuing 26 biweekly pay periods.
 Employees will be compensated for only one level of expertise.

-ARTICLE 5.7 POST CERTIFICATE BONUS
+ARTICLE 5.8 POST CERTIFICATE BONUS

-A. In addition to the salary and Peace Officer Standards and Training (POST) bonus set forth below, employees covered by this MOU who were, on June 30, 1996, and continue to be, sworn employees of the Police Department shall receive the following educational/training compensation for POST certificate(s):
+- A. In addition to the salary and Peace Officer Standards and Training (POST) bonus set forth below, employees covered by this MOU who were, on June 30, 1996, and continue to be, sworn employees of the Police Department shall receive the following educational/training compensation for POST certificate(s): - a.

-- 1. a.
 After an employee has completed ten years of service, a ten-dollarper-month bonus for successful completion and presentation of the POST Intermediate Certificate; or, - b.
 After an employee has completed ten years of service, a fifteendollar-per-month bonus for successful completion and presentation of the POST Advanced Certificate. - 2.
 A ten-dollar-per-month bonus for successful completion and presentation of the POST Supervisory Certificate. - 3.
-A ten-dollar-per-month bonus for successful completion and presentation of the POST Management Certificate. - B. The POST bonus, as specified in Paragraph A.1., 2. or 3., of this Article, shall be paid during the month of July of each future year and shall be applicable to the prior fiscal year. - C. Any employee covered by this MOU who is hired after June 30, 1996, shall not be eligible to receive any POST benefit under Paragraph A.1., 2. or 3., whether or not such employee was previously a sworn employee of the Police Department.
-At such time as all current employees receiving the POST benefit under Paragraph A.1., 2., or 3. leave Police Department employment, this POST benefit shall cease. - D. Effective September 1, 2011, the 3% (three percent) bonus for possession of a Basic POST Certificate was eliminated, and 3% was added to the regular salary of each salary schedule of this MOU. - E. Unit employees who currently hold, or who successfully complete POST requirements for and present an Intermediate POST Certificate, shall be paid 1% (one percent) of regular salary. - F. Unit employees who currently hold, or who successfully complete POST requirements for and present an Advanced POST Certificate, shall be paid 2% (two percent) of regular salary. - G. For payroll purposes, the effective date of the bonus for the Intermediate and Advanced Certificates shall be the beginning of the payroll period following the operative date of the Certificate(s), except when new employees possess either POST Certificate upon employment, then the date for the award of the bonus shall be the date of employment.
+A ten-dollar-per-month bonus for successful completion and presentation of the POST Management Certificate.

+- B. The POST bonus, as specified in Paragraph A.1., 2. or 3., of this Article, shall be paid during the month of July of each future year and shall be applicable to the prior fiscal year. - C. Any employee covered by this MOU who is hired after June 30, 1996, shall not be eligible to receive any POST benefit under Paragraph A.1., 2. or 3., whether or not such employee was previously a sworn employee of the Police Department.
+At such time as all current employees receiving the POST benefit under Paragraph A.1., 2., or 3. leave Police Department employment, this POST benefit shall cease. - D. Unit employees who currently hold, or who successfully complete POST requirements for and present an Intermediate POST Certificate, shall be paid 1% (one percent) of regular salary. - E. Unit employees who currently hold, or who successfully complete POST requirements for and present an Advanced POST Certificate, shall be paid 2% (two percent) of regular salary. - F. For payroll purposes, the effective date of the bonus for the Intermediate and Advanced Certificates shall be the beginning of the payroll period following the operative date of the Certificate(s), except when new employees possess either POST Certificate upon employment, then the date for the award of the bonus shall be the date of employment.